meeeejin/SWE3033-F2021/week3/README.md

 ### 3. Monitor the MySQL and overall system

-1. *While running the benchmark*, collect performance metrics (I/O status and hit ratio) and record them in a separate file for future analysis.
-Refer to the [performance analysis guide](reference/performance-analysis-guide.md) to gather performance metrics while running the TPC-C benchmark on MySQL 5.7
+1. *While running the benchmark*, collect performance metrics (e.g., I/O status and transaction throughput) and record them in a separate file for future analysis.
+Refer to the [performance monitoring guide](reference/performance-monitoring-guide.md) to gather performance metrics while running the TPC-C benchmark on MySQL 5.7

 2. After the benchmark ends, take a screenshot of the TPC-C output and add it to your report